FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/post_install_transfercft.md

 ## Start Transfer CFT

-If you have implemented <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, you can start and stop Transfer CFT via the Central <span class="mc-variable suite_variables.Governance variable">Unified Flow Management</span> user interface.
+If you have implemented , you can start and stop Transfer CFT via the Central {{< TransferCFT/governance  >}} user interface.
 Otherwise perform the following command from the Transfer CFT runtime directory.

 Enter: